bscpaz/apache-kafka/README.md

 #### World of events

 Everything is an event in a digital modern world.
 Apache Kafka can deal with a huge throughput of event and it can store then for someone else to consume it.
+That is, Kafka is able to get events from a producer and save them for others (consumers) that are interested to use them.

 ##### Key points that Kafka answers:
 * Where can I save the events?